![]() |

 turned into well over an hour.
 Finally, we can't leave you

-without reference to the triumphant The Music-Go-Round as organised by our good selves.
+The Music-Go-Round as organised by our good selves.

 Take a look.